inkognito13/cuckoodo/README.md

 ### User story #1:
   User wants to change an assignee for an issue.
+  If user wants to assign issue to itself, add self instead of assignee.

+  or /self

 ### User story #2:
   User could delete an issue.